 - 1. Submit completed promotion/tenure application by the deadline established by the University. - 2.
 Provide summaries of student evaluation as proof of teaching effectiveness.
 Other supportive documentation may include course syllabi, and examples of assignments and assessments. - 3.
 Provide documentation of creative and research activity.
-Include copies of publications, books, etc. listed in the application as published.
-Copies of manuscripts listed as "in press" must be accompanied by a letter from the journal editor stating that the work has been accepted in its final form, requires no further revisions, and will appear in print by (date).
-Provide copies of papers presented at meetings of professional associations and samples of creative activities in the form of a portfolio or other appropriate means. - 4.
+This may include but is not limited to: concept statements, research, script analysis, production photos, and appropriate paperwork/documentation.
+Manuscripts listed as "in press" must be accompanied by a letter from the journal editor stating that the work has been accepted in its final form, requires no further revisions, and will appear in print by (date). - 4.
 Provide documentation to substantiate any activity which a member of the reviewing committee may deem necessary in their attempt to verify all material submitted by applicant.